 Unlock profitability with replenishment optimization

 Accurate, item-level control is virtually unachievable with manual store ordering, which is why automated, system-assisted replenishment has become the default option for companies who are serious about replenishment optimization.
-The increasing popularity of auto-replenishment is largely due to the speed and ease with which retailers have achieved significant gains, often amounting to savings of several percentage points of total turnover.
+The increasing rise of auto-replenishment solutions is largely due to the speed and ease with which retailers have achieved significant gains, often amounting to savings of several percentage points of total turnover.

 Replenishment optimization is the process of improving the accuracy and efficiency of a store’s replenishment operations to reduce costs and increase profitability.
 More and more frequently, this is achieved by combining advanced inventory and safety stock optimization with accurate forecasting procedures to balance inventory while maximizing sales.